 But manual crosslisting is burnout fuel.

-Tools are leverage.
+Tools are employ.

-How to use Nifty Crosslister most effectively
+How to implement Nifty Crosslister most effectively

 The discipline system